stephane-klein/poc-capacitor/README.md

 Mobile application built with Capacitor, which simply opens a *webview* that redirects to an online site (defined by `START_URL` variable environement).

+The Capacitor application in this POC displays the content of a demonstration website, with the HTML content located in the `./dummy-website/` folder.
+This website is served by an HTTP Nginx server, launched using `docker-compose.yml`.

 ## Prerequisite

 - [Mise](https://mise.jdx.dev/installing-mise.html)